amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 An OAuth authorization URI is a key component for creating and testing Selling Partner API authorization workflows.
 The OAuth authorization URI redirects a browser to an Amazon consent page, where a selling partner can give your application consent to make calls to the Selling Partner API on their behalf.
 If the selling partner is not signed into Seller Central (for sellers) or Vendor Central (for vendors), a sign-in page appears first.

 If a selling partner authorizes your application starting from your own website (the [Website authorization workflow](#website-authorization-workflow)) your website uses an OAuth authorization URI to redirect the selling partner to the Amazon consent page.
-Even if a selling partner authorizes your application starting from the Amazon Partner Network (the [Amazon Partner Network authorization workflow](#amazon-partner-network-authorization-workflow)), you still need an OAuth authorization URI to test your authorization workflow in draft status before creating a live listing in the Amazon Partner Network.
+Even if a selling partner authorizes your application starting from the Amazon Seller Central Partner Network (the [Amazon Seller Central Partner Network authorization workflow](#amazon-seller-central-partner-network-authorization-workflow)), you still need an OAuth authorization URI to test your authorization workflow in draft status before creating a live listing in the Amazon Seller Central Partner Network.

 For the purposes of constructing an OAuth authorization URI, applications are grouped into two types: